pachyderm/pachyderm/examples/err_cmd/README.md

    $ echo "bar" | pachctl put file input@master:file2
    ```

-   Processing of this datum will succeed as well, but the datum will be marked
+   Processing of this datum fails, but because the `err_cmd` code ran successfully,
-   as *recovered* because it does not contain `file1` as per our pipeline code:
+   the datum is marked as *recovered*, and the job finishes without errors..
+   Only `file1` is available in the output commit.

    ```bash
    $ pachctl list job --no-pager